Dry Combat Submersible

 Completed Questions Due – NLT 18 June 2020 11:59 PM EST: Interested offerors may submit additional questions (form below) regarding specific technology objectives or in preparation for their white papers.
 Responses to questions will be posted at the bottom of this website NLT 25 June 2020.

-Phase 3 – 11 July 2020 to 29 July 2020 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
+Completed Phase 3 – 11 July 2020 to 29 July 2020 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
 Favorably evaluated submissions will receive an invitation to attend the Phase 4 Assessment Event o/a 29 July.

 Phase 5 – Path Forward: Successfully negotiated awards may fall under any combination of these categories: